How Much Does a Residential Propane Tank Installation Cost?

 Cost data is based on research by HomeAdvisor.

-Your two options when installing a residential propane tank are an underground or above-ground tank.
-Expect labor costs to be higher for a project that involves excavation, trenching and plumbing.
+You have two options for installing a residential propane tank: above-ground or underground.
+Which option you select can significantly impact the total price of your project.
+Expect labor costs to be higher for a project that involves excavation, trenching, and plumbing.

 Trenching: $400-$1,200